 Courses numbered 700 are generally considered “professional courses” and may not carry graduate credit.

 Note: Non-degree students are limited to registering for a maximum of nine semester hours per semester.
 Students who do not have their tuition paid by the deadlines will be subject to disenrollment.
 Visit the Bursar's Office website to find payment deadlines.

 Establish and customize your web portal.
 A campus portal is a web site that provides a customizable, personalized front end to University services, resources and community.
 From a single point using a single sign-on, via a computer, palm pilot or cell phone, the UNM community can have access to: university services such as e-mail, calendar, news items and chat; information specific to individuals, such as money owed, important deadlines, graders, class schedule; favorite bookmarks; and information from outside the University, such as weather and international news.

 You can establish your web portal by going to the portal web site, my.unm.edu, and entering your NetID and password.

 Online Orientation.
-More information about maintaining your Enrollment Status, contacting Program Advisement, calculating Grade Point Average (GPA), and finding information about Assistantships, Fellowships, Scholarships, Grants, and Loans may be found on OGS Website http://www.unm.edu/grad/online_orientation/online_orientation.html.
+More information about maintaining your Enrollment Status, contacting Program Advisement, calculating Grade Point Average (GPA), and finding information about Assistantships, Fellowships, Scholarships, Grants, and Loans may be found on Graduate Studies Website http://www.unm.edu/grad/online_orientation/online_orientation.html.